usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 constructs the integer 42, and the indexing operation `@` can be with the same effect on the literal 42 or on this sequence: `42 @ 2` returns `True`, like `[True, False, True, False, True, False] @ 2` does.
+Usuba does not allow bit-manipulation of words, which would not be efficient on most CPU architectures.

-The Cryptol language is much richer than Usuba, and include features like records, strings, user-defined types, predicates, modules, first-class type variables and lambda expressions.
-Focusing on symmetric primitives in Usuba, we strived to keep the language as simple (yet expressive) as possible, and did not require those constructions, which may prove useful when specifying asymmetric primitives, protocols and modes of operation.
+The Cryptol language is more expressive than Usuba, and include features like records, strings, user-defined types, predicates, modules, first-class type variables and lambda expressions.
+By focusing on symmetric primitives in Usuba, we strived to keep the language as simple (yet expressive) as possible, and did not require those constructions.

 Another aspect of Cryptol is that it allows programmers to write